Rethinking Tipping: The Shift to Service Charges in Restaurants

 When employees feel compensation is fair and predictable, morale tends to improve.
 Structured pay can reduce competition for “better sections” and encourage collaboration.

-Example: A boutique hotel restaurant moves to a service charge model and reports fewer call-outs and stronger team engagement because staff earnings are less volatile.
+Example: A boutique hotel restaurant moves to a service charge model.
+They report fewer call-outs and stronger team engagement because staff earnings are less volatile.

 Pro: Ability to Fund Benefits or Training

-Service charges can help fund healthcare stipends, paid time off, or structured training programs — investments that are difficult to sustain under a purely tip-driven model.
+Service charges can help fund healthcare stipends, paid time off, or structured training programs.
+These investments are difficult to sustain under a purely tip-driven model.

 Example: A tasting menu concept allocates part of its service charge toward staff development, including wine education and leadership training.